 Both off-site and on-site audits will be followed up with a written audit report.

-Your board of trustees can request a review of any audit adjustments outlined in the audit report.
+Your board can request a review of any audit adjustments outlined in the audit report.
 You'll have 20 working days from the date of the written report to lodge your request.